 Whenever we grab dinner, we talk at the speed of lightning.
 This particular time, it had been a year since we saw each other.
 Living on opposite sides of the world and both being horrible at texting back leaves a lot of important life events to pour over while sharing a pizza.

 I couldn’t believe what I was hearing.
 Katie was only 25 and had the most dangerous form of skin cancer.
 I was dumbstruck.

 We had grown up in similar situations: both redheads from southern California, both athletes (tennis for me, volleyball for her), and both 25-years-old.
 How could someone so similar to me already have cancer?

-Katie said she went to the doctor for a yearly checkup and the doctor recommended she see a dermatologist for a skin check since she was a redhead with fair skin.
+Katie went to the doctor for a yearly checkup and the doctor recommended she see a dermatologist for a skin check since she was a redhead with fair skin.
 Katie put it off until she could get better insurance.
 It wasn’t until almost a year later when she switched jobs, got better insurance and decided to get her skin checked by a dermatologist.

 Thank goodness she did because the tests came in with those terrifying words: melanoma.

 She had to get a pretty substantial chunk of skin on her upper back taken off and is now sporting a pretty awesome scar.
 Katie caught it early so she was able to avoid chemo and the surgery got rid of the malignant cells, but imagine if she had put it off only a few months more.
 Or worse, what if she never got checked at all?